jindrichmynarz/sparql-to-csv/README.md

                      paged_query.mustache > results.csv
 ```

-There are two main use cases for this tool.
+There are two main use cases for this tool: paged queries and piped queries.

 ### Paged queries